siderolabs/sidero/sfyra/README.md

 Flag `--registry-mirror` is optional, but it speeds up provisioning significantly.
 See Talos guides on setting up registry pull-through caches, or just run `hack/start-registry-proxies.sh`.

-Kubernetes config can be pulled with `talosconfig -n 172.24.0.2 kubeconfig --force`.
+Kubernetes config can be pulled with `talosctl -n 172.24.0.2 kubeconfig --force`.

 When `sfyra` is not running, loadbalancer for `management-cluster` control plane is also down, it can be restarted for manual testing with `_out/sfyra loadbalancer create --kubeconfig=$HOME/.kube/config --load-balancer-port 10000`.